1. What is Lycopene?

 2. Immune System Support: Lycopene may help to modulate the immune system, enhancing its ability to identify and eliminate cancer cells.

-3. Cell Cycle Regulation: Some research suggests that Lycopene can influence cell cycle regulation, preventing the uncontrolled cell growth that characterizes cancer.
+3. Cell Cycle Regulation: Some research suggests that lycopene can influence cell cycle regulation, preventing the uncontrolled cell growth that characterizes cancer.

 4. Hormone Regulation: Lycopene may have an impact on hormone levels, which could be relevant for hormone-dependent cancers such as breast and prostate cancer.